Sloop Point

 Sloop Point Plantation is a historic house located at Sloop Point, Pender County, North Carolina.
-It was built in 1729 according to dendrochronological dating and is possibly the oldest surviving framed building in the state of North Carolina.
+It was built in 1729 according to dendrochronological dating, and is possibly the oldest surviving framed building in North Carolina.
 The house was built as a home for John Baptista Ashe and his wife Elizabeth Swann Ashe.

 The building was added to the National Register of Historic Places in 1972.